 The Explorer Series is generously sponsored by PNC Bank and the Women’s Committee of The Cleveland Museum of Natural History.

 You Are What You Eat: The Science of Reconstructing Diet

-Dr. Nicole Burt, Ph.D.
-Postdoctoral Fellow Department of Human Health & Evolutionary Medicine, Cleveland Museum of Natural History
+Dr. Nicole Burt, Postdoctoral Fellow, Human Health & Evolutionary Medicine, Cleveland Museum of Natural History

-Uncorking the Past: Re-Discovering and Re-creating Ancient Fermented Beverages
+Uncorking the Past: Rediscovering & Recreating Ancient Fermented Beverages

-Dr. Patrick McGovern, Scientific Director of the Biomolecular Archaeology Project for Cuisine, Fermented Beverages, and Health; Adjunct Professor of Anthropology at the University of Pennsylvania Museum in Philadelphia
+Dr. Patrick McGovern, Scientific Director of Biomolecular Archaeology Project for Cuisine, Fermented Beverages & Health

 Dr. Thorne Lay, Professor, Department of Earth and Marine Sciences, University of California, Santa Cruz